Coach Development - Creating sport and community leaders through education.

 - Criminal Record Check for Volunteers

-Affiliated Triathlon BC clubs must have an NCCP Community Coach on their roster, and have a community coach onsite at all sanctioned training events.
+Affiliated Triathlon BC clubs must have an NCCP Community coach in-training on their roster, and have a community coach in-training onsite at all sanctioned training events.

-*Please note: you must be 16 to take either of these workshops.
+*Please note: you must be 16 to take these workshops.

 Long-term Athlete Development for Parents